brian-bh/heyburrito/README.md

 ### Get started

 1. Go to https://yourworkspace.slack.com/apps and search for Bots.
-2. Add **Bots ( Connect a bot to the Slack Real Time Messaging API)**.
+2. Add **Bots ( Connect a bot to the Socket Mode)**, and get App Token (starts with xapp-), and Bot Token (starts with xoxb-)
-3. Give the bot a name, ex: heyburrito, and obtain apiToken.
-4. Choose how to run it => See Docker or Node section .
+3. Choose how to run it => See Docker or Node section .
-5. Invite the new bot to your slack channels ( where u want to be able to send burritos ).
+4. Invite the new bot to your slack channels ( where u want to be able to send burritos ).

 ### Docker
 1. Open and edit `docker-compose.yml`.